DanKos22/digital-rain-cpp/index.md

 ## Algorithm

-The DigitalRain program simulates a digital rain effect, where characters fall from the top of the screen to the bottom.
+The DigitalRain program simulates a digital rain effect, where characters fall from the top of the screen to the bottom and reset once all characters have reached the bottom.
 - In this step, the program initializes the necessary data structures to manage the falling characters.
 It defines a set number of characters and creates several vectors to store important properties for each character.
   ![image](https://github.com/user-attachments/assets/ea9c7292-5bd9-4b01-8ed2-0810645a98c3)

-- To move the cursor to the correct position, the program uses the GotoXY() function, which uses Windows API functions to move the cursor to the specified coordinates.
+- This function, GotoXY was provided by my lecturer and it is used to move the console cursor to a specific position on the screen.
+The function utilizes Windows API functions to move the cursor to the specified coordinates.

   ![image](https://github.com/user-attachments/assets/d4e5e9c0-edb2-485f-b2cb-8b322ab5c58a)